newwin01/newwin01.github.io/_posts/2023-07-13-Can We Automatically Fix Bugs by Learning Edit Operations.md

 ---
 title:  "Can We Automatically Fix Bugs by Learning Edit Operations?"
-excerpt: "Generalizing the change is helpful?"
+excerpt: "Generalizing the change is helpful...?"

 categories:
   - APR